Monash University, Clayton campus: Social life

 The campus is home to numerous restaurants, cafés and retail outlets, largely located in the Campus Centre.

-The Notting Hill Hotel, known among students as The Nott, is a large pub located adjacent to the campus and forms a major part of the social life for students on campus.
-It contains three bars, two beer gardens and two bistros.
-Now something of an institution, the Nott was founded in 1891 as a half way house for travellers, but boomed from the early 1960s after the establishment of Monash, expanding to cover an area of 0.8 hectares.
-It was owned and run by Australia's longest-serving publican, Kath Byer (known as the Reverend Mother by students) from 1936 until her death in 2010.
+The Notting Hill Hotel, known among students as The Nott, is a large pub, with three bars, two beer gardens and two bistros, located adjacent to the campus and forms a major part of the social life for students on campus.
+Founded in 1891 as a half way house for travellers, the pub boomed from the early 1960s after the establishment of Monash and, in 2003, covered 0.8 ha.
+The pub was owned and run by Australia's longest-serving publican, Kath Byer—known as the Reverend Mother by students—from 1936 until her death in 2010.

-Monash Clayton also runs Host Scheme, the largest student-based orientation program in the Southern hemisphere.
-It has been in existence since 1974, and includes orientation camps, tours, BBQs, functions, festivals, and massive party called Host Scheme Night, which is run on the Monday night of O-week every year.
+Monash Clayton also runs Host Scheme, the largest student-based orientation program in the Southern Hemisphere, established in 1974, and includes orientation camps, tours, BBQs, functions, festivals, and a party called Host Scheme Night, which is run during orientation week annually.

-The Clayton Campus is also a short trip from Chadstone Shopping Centre, the largest shopping mall in the Southern Hemisphere.